 Assessment modes: Coursework

-This module provides you with the practical tools and techniques required to build, analyse and interpret ‘big data’ datasets.
-It covers all aspects of the data science process including:
+This module will provide you with the practical tools and techniques required to build, analyse and interpret 'big data' datasets.

 Module learning outcomes